christophsax/seasonal/README.md

 ### Syntax equivalence to X-13ARIMA-SEATS

 The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, with each spec optionally containing some arguments.
 For details, see the [manual][manual].
 These spec-argument combinations can be added to `seas` by separating spec and argument by a dot (`.`).
-For example, in order to set the `variables` argument of the `regression` spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:
+For example, in order to set the 'variables' argument of the 'regression' spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:

     m <- seas(AirPassengers, regression.variables = c("td", "ao1955.jan"))